bookofproofs/bookofproofs.github.io/_sources/history/20th-century/christiansen.md

 9. Established the Birch and Swinnerton-Dyer Conjecture.
 10. Pioneered the use of functional analysis in number theory.

-Born 7 May1921, Aalborg, Denmark.
+Born 7 May 1921, Aalborg, Denmark.
 Died 3 September 1996, Copenhagen, Denmark.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Christiansen/)